zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Irene says that Damon and his girlfriend are planni ng on getting married this summer.
 “To get married,” of course, means to becom e husband and wife, to be legally recognized as a married couple.
 In many pla ces, marriage is both a “civil” – that is, government – action as well as a religio us action.
 You may get married in a church or a temple or some other religious ins titution.
 You can also get married by going down to the government office and getting something called a “marriage license.”

 One does not necessarily imply the other.
 That is, just because you get married by the government doesn’t mean you’re married in a religious sense.
 You can have one without the other, or both.
 However, in the U.S., if you are married by someone who is considered a religious leader, such as a rabbi or a minister or a priest, you will be considered married by the gover nment as well.
-The government allows religious leaders, if you will, t o officially witness the marriage of two people.
+The government allows religious leaders, if you will, to officially witness the marriage of two people.
 But let’s get back to our story and Damon and his girlfriend.

 Ken says to Irene, “They’re too young!
 Marrying you ng poses all kinds of problems.”
 “To pose” (pose) means to present.
 We of ten use this verb when talking about problems.
 You’ll hear people say, “Th is poses a problem for us,” meaning this introduces a problem into this situati on.
 Ken believes that marrying young – getting married when you are young – poses all kinds of problems.
 We’re not exactly sure what Ken means by “young” he re.
 Irene asks what kind of problems marrying young poses.
 She says, “Such as?”  meaning she’s asking Ken to give her some examples.